kobekyoko/ztm-face-recognition-brain-api/README.md

 -used POSTMAN to check if everything is working all right -run localhost to check the current status

+~260
+-added CORS
+-connected to Front-End

+274~ Creating the database, and connect it to the server

 ## NPM packages installed